Winter Olympics: Heavy snowfall in Beijing causes disruption to alpine & freestyle skiing

 Published

-Heavy snow causes major disruption to the Winter Olympics schedule as temperatures plummet to -35C in the Beijing region.Full Article
+Heavy snow causes major disruption to the Winter Olympics schedule with temperatures set to plummet to -35C in the Beijing region.Full Article

 Published

-Heavy snow causes major disruption to the Winter Olympics schedule as temperatures plummet to -35C in the Beijing region.Full Article
+Heavy snow causes major disruption to the Winter Olympics schedule with temperatures set to plummet to -35C in the Beijing region.Full Article

-Heavy snow causes major disruption to the Winter Olympics schedule as temperatures plummet to -35C in the Beijing region.
+Heavy snow causes major disruption to the Winter Olympics schedule with temperatures set to plummet to -35C in the Beijing region.

 It turns out winter weather isn't very good for the Winter Olympics.
 Heavy snowfall is causing problems with various skiing..